Common Benign Lumps

 How are fibroadenomas diagnosed and treated?

 Most fibroadenomas don’t lead to cancer.
 But one type of fibroadenoma has been linked to an increased risk for cancer.
-This is true in women with a family history of the disease.
+This is true in people with a family history of the disease.

 What is fat necrosis?